 At the time of this meeting, just a few sprints into the transformation, we had already measured a 200% improvement in velocity across the division and seen 3 new product opportunities emerge.
 Already, several portfolio goals had been redefined based on the feedback coming from the Scrum teams at the end of every sprint.
 Leadership knew this was only the beginning and that they would have to somehow keep pace by removing impediments and aligning backlog on a continuous basis, or progress would stall.

-Check back soon for part 2 of Doubling Velocity by Scrumming Leadership where Steve shares his success and details the deployment steps of the transformation.
+Read Part 2 of Doubling Velocity by Scrumming Leadership where Steve shares his success and details the deployment steps of the transformation.